-We wanted to reiterate this advice but we also think it's important to empower and educate so you know the practical steps that you can put in place to look after your own health and immune defences.
-This is relating not only to the recent outbreak of the Coronavirus, but also to your own long term health.
+Have a read of our article about Immune health, to empower and educate so you know the practical steps that you can put in place to look after your own health and immune defences.
+This is relating not only to the Coronavirus pandemic, but also to your own long term health.

 Our digestive health is actually key to our immunity with as many as 70% of our immune cells being housed in our gut wall.
 Therefore basic nutrition to support our digestive health is actually critical for the good functioning of our immune system.
 The health of our digestive flora, also known as our microbiome, actually produce molecular signals that support the development of healthy immune cells.